Baroque coat of arms, painted and gilded, late 17th century.

 private mansions, state rooms of noble institutions.

-They recalled both the prestige of the lineages and the values they intended to transmit.
+They evoked both the prestige of the lineages and the values they intended to transmit.